 Best for ages: 8-12

 Why go?
-It’s like stepping back in time to the 1620s, when the pilgrims arrived here from England.
+It’s like stepping back in time to the 17th century, when the pilgrims arrived here from England.

 Where to stay: Pilgrim Sands on Long Beach has views of Plimouth Plantation and a waterfront view of Warren Cove.
 In colder months, consider the Hilton Garden Inn Plymouth, which has a great indoor pool.